List of closed stadiums by capacity

-This list of closed stadiums by capacity shows demolished, unused, or otherwise closed sports stadiums ordered by their capacity, that is the maximum number of spectators that the stadium could accommodate seated.
+This list of closed stadiums by capacity shows demolished, unused, or otherwise closed sports stadiums ordered by their capacity, that is the maximum number of spectators that the stadium could accommodate seated by the end of its use.
 Stadiums that had a capacity of 15,000 or greater are included.

 Most of the largest past stadiums were used for association football or American football.
 However, some high capacity venues were used for baseball, cricket, Gaelic games, rugby union, rugby league, Australian rules football and Canadian football.
 Many stadiums had a running track around the perimeter of the pitch allowing them to be used for athletics.